 HR-Related Coronavirus (COVID-19) Resources

 Employee-Specific FAQs from Human Resources

-- Coronavirus (COVID-19) Leave Comparison Chart NEW
+- Coronavirus (COVID-19) Leave Comparison Chart

 - Request for Emergency Paid Sick Leave/Emergency FML Expansion (FFCRA) form

 - Families First Coronavirus Relief Act (FFCRA) FAQs

 - Employee Rights - Paid Sick Leave and Expanded Family and Medical Leave Under the Families First Coronavirus Response Act

 - Benefits Resources for CSU Impacted Employees (COVID-19)

 - Temporary Paid Administrative Leave FAQs

 - Temporary Paid Administrative Leave Request Form (Adobe Sign version)